pirminpfammatter/website/content/english/publication/Measuring-Sense-of-Indebtedness-in-Swiss-Secondos/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this study, we investigated the association of SIP with established measures in the research on intergenerational relations

-tags: [Sense of Indebtedness, Filial Obligation, Intergenerational Solidarity, Intergenerational Relations]
+tags: [second-generation immigrants, Intergenerational Relations, Measurement Invariance, Sense of Indebtedness, Social Support]

 # Display this page in the Featured widget?
 featured: false